IzanGamerHDOfficial/izangamerhdofficial.github.io/README.md

 # dl.izanserver.com
-### my own made repository to host direct link content.
+### my own made repository to host direct link content, such as Textures and LAC Maps.